 Photo by Tulane University

-Mardi Gras - January/February
+Mardi Gras - January/February/March

 The Mardi Gras Season begins on the Feast of Epiphany and runs through midnight on Fat Tuesday (the day before Ash Wednesday marks the start of Lent).
 Uptown and Mid-City neighborhoods offer a low key alternative to the intense party atmosphere of Bourbon Street.
 Pick up an Arthur Hardy Mardi Gras Guide for a comprehensive list of parades and routes as well as bits of carnival history.

-Art in Bloom - March
+Buku Music and Art Project - March

 Tennessee Williams Literary Festival - March